RenderKit/oidn/doc/api.md

 Usually it is difficult to provide clean feature images, and some residual noise might be present in the output even with `cleanAux` being disabled.
-To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a pre-filtering step using the same filter, as described earlier.
+To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a pre-filtering step, as described earlier.
 Then, these denoised auxiliary images could be used for denoising the color image.
 Since these are now noise-free, the `cleanAux` parameter should be enabled.
-Pre-filtering makes denoising much more expensive but if there are multiple Arbitrary Output Variables (AOVs) to denoise, the pre-filtered auxiliary images can be reused for denoising multiple color AOVs, amortizing the cost of the pre-filtering step.
+Pre-filtering makes denoising much more expensive but if there are multiple color AOVs to denoise, the pre-filtered auxiliary images can be reused for denoising multiple AOVs, amortizing the cost of the pre-filtering step.

+Thus, for final frame denoising, where the best possible image quality is required, it is recommended to pre-filter the auxiliary features if they are noisy and enable the `cleanAux` parameter.
+Denoising with noisy auxiliary features should be reserved for previews and interactive rendering.

 All feature images should use the same pixel reconstruction filter as the color image.
 Using a properly anti-aliased color image but aliased albedo or normal